Woking and Surrey Heath Borough Councils planning applications

 Windlesham & Chobham

+24/0123/NMA: Non-material amendment application to planning permission 22/0879/FFU for alterations to garage door to window.
+19 Turpins Rise, Windlesham 24/0245/FFU: Erection of pitched roof to replace flat roof to the front of the property.
+3 Loneacre, Windlesham

+24/0305/FFU: Erection of nine dwellings following demolition of existing dwelling.
+St Margarets, Woodlands Lane, Windlesham

-24/0323/CES: Certificate of lawfulness for the proposed erection of a single-storey rear and single-storey side extensions following demolition of existing, along with internal alterations and fenestration changes.
-Greenfields, Pennypot Lane, Chobham
+24/0334/CES: Certificate of lawfulness for the proposed for erection of a new rear garden room following the partial demolition of the existing garden room, infill extension and the conversion of the garage into habitable accommodation.
+Dingle, Castle Grove Road, Chobham

-24/0426/CEU: Certificate of lawfulness for the existing use of an outbuilding as a residential annexe to the main dwelling house.
-Waterstone Cottage, Brick Hill, Chobham
+24/0468/DTC: Submission of details to comply with condition 7 (SuDs) attached to planning permission 19/2141/FFU allowed on appeal for demolition of the existing building and erection of a new club building and nine dwellings, access roads, car parking and landscaping.
+50 Windsor Road, Chobham 24/0476/E2R: Application for Prior Approval Under Schedule 2, Part 3 Class MA of the General Permitted Development Order 2015 (as amended) change of use from commercial, business and service (Class E) to dwellinghouse (Class C3) to a three-bedroom dwelling.
+20 Windsor Road, Chobham